-No need to miss dessert this Thanksgiving.
-I have a Keto Pumpkin Cheesecake for you today!
-The recipe makes a nice big holiday sized low carb cheesecake.
-It’s a great way to introduce keto friendly desserts to your friends and family.
-Yes, you can eat cheesecake on keto!
+No need to miss out on pumpkin flavor dessert this Thanksgiving.
+I have a delicious Keto Pumpkin Cheesecake recipe for you today!
+It makes a nice big holiday sized cheesecake and is one of my go-to low carb recipes for Thanksgiving dessert.

 *Erythritol is a naturally occurring sugar alcohol found in some fruits, vegetables and fermented foods.
 It doesn't really digest and has little effect on net carbs, but the sweetener tastes very much like granulated sugar.
 It is a great sugar substitute for low carb dessert recipes.

 How to Make Low Carb Pumpkin Cheesecake